Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 Installation
 ------------

+This module is dependant of module [Common], that should be installed first.

 The module uses an external library [jQuery-Autocomplete], so use the release zip to install it, or use and init the source.